Our Complete SEO Glossary for Lawyers

 We use a lot of terms and phrases about SEO and digital marketing on the Rankings.io blog.
 Sometimes it is easy to forget that not everyone knows what we are talking about.
 A post may mention a service, tactic or term without elaborating on what it means.

 That is why we have created this comprehensive glossary for lawyers.
 It contains numerous terms and phrases used in the digital marketing and SEO world.
-It also contains many related specifically to attorneys.
+It also contains many related specifically to lawyer online marketing.
 Use the navigation below to jump around, and feel free to leave suggestions in the comment section on ways we can improve the glossary or add to it.

 An algorithm is a process or set of rules to be followed in calculations or other problem-solving operations.
 During the information age, algorithms are commonly used to refer to problem-solving scenarios involving computers.
 For example, Google’s core algorithm is perhaps one of the most well-known mainstream algorithms.